gamergenic/js-spice/README.md

 - `cnfine`: Confinement window for the search.

 ### Return Value
-Returns an array of time windows when the specified constraint is satisfied.
+Returns an array of time windows (et [start, end] arrays) when the specified constraint is satisfied.

 ### Error Handling
 - Throws an error if incorrect arguments are provided.